Experienced Quincy Criminal Defense Lawyer

 Whether you are under arrest or under investigation, the choices you make now could impact your life for years to come.
-This starts with choosing a criminal defense lawyer in Quincy who has the experience, knowledge, and drive to aggressively pursue the best possible outcome in your case.
+This starts with choosing a Quincy criminal defense lawyer who has the experience, knowledge, and drive to aggressively pursue the best possible outcome in your case.

 You do not have time to waste.

 In Massachusetts, the criminal process moves quickly.
 If you have been arrested, you can expect your arraignment to take place shortly.
 If you have discovered that you are under investigation, state or federal prosecutors may already be in the process of drawing up charges against you.
-To give yourself the best opportunity to present the strongest possible defense, you need an attorney who can quickly get up to speed and level the playing field.
+To give yourself the best opportunity to present the strongest possible defense, you need a proven Quincy criminal defense attorney who can quickly get up to speed and level the playing field.

 You have rights, and you are innocent until proven guilty.